Cast metal, pour iron, cut steel.

-The sculpture major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by the
+Sculpture is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 SC 3015 Fabricated Sculpture 3